 What types of home improvement finance are available?

 Unsecured personal loan.An unsecured personal loan is simply a loan that you can use to finance anything you like, such as a holiday, a car or home improvements.
-These loans usually come with higher rates and fees than other loans because there is no guarantee on these loans and they are a risk for the lender.
+These loans usually come with higher rates and fees than secured loans because they are not secured against an asset, making them a greater risk to the lender.

-- Secured personal loan.A secured personal loan lets you borrow money by putting up an asset as a guarantee.
-If you're looking at doing improvements on your home you can attach your house as security, or if you have a mortgage you can use the equity in your house as a guarantee.
+Secured personal loan.A secured personal loan lets you borrow money by putting up an asset as a guarantee.
+If you're looking at doing improvements on your home, you can attach your house as security.
+If you have a mortgage, you can use the equity in your house as a guarantee.
 Just remember the amount of equity you have has to be more than the loan amount.

 Loan type.
 The type of loan you decide to go with should meet your needs and situation.
 For example, if you have a high interest rate on your home loan, you may want to opt for a personal loan with a lower rate rather than adding on to your mortgage.
 However, having only one payment to make might be more convenient to you.

 The purpose of the loan.
 Make sure you will be able to access the funds when you need them and that you will be able to use the funds for your renovation.
 Some loans are specifically designed for renovation purposes and so come with flexible features, so you may want to consider this as an option.

 Flexibility and extra features.
 If you are looking for any additional features that you have seen being offered by other lenders, choose a loan that will give you these.

 What types of home renovations can you do?

-You can also choose to improve your home's heating, cooling, and air quality.
-This aspect can be tricky and involves paying attention to windows and glazing, ventilation, thermal mass, and insulation.
-You might want to turn to a heating and cooling system that comes with high energy star ratings.
+You can also choose to improve your home's heating, cooling and air quality.
+This aspect can be tricky and involves paying attention to windows and glazing, ventilation, thermal mass and insulation.
+You might want to turn to a heating and cooling system that comes with high energy-star ratings.